oceanprotocol-archive/OEPs/8/README.md

 # Assets Metadata Ontology

 Every Asset (dataset, algorithm, etc.) in the Ocean Network has an associated Decentralized Identifier (DID) and DID document / DID Descriptor Object (DDO).
 Why?
-Assets without proper descriptive metadata can have poor visibility and discoverability.
+Because Assets without proper descriptive metadata have poor visibility and discoverability.

 See [OEP 7/DID](../7/README.md) for information about the overall structure of Ocean DDOs and DIDs.